-The British Educational Travel Association (BETA) is pleased to announce the shortlisted entries in the 2015 British Youth Travel Awards.
+BETA is pleased to announce the shortlisted entries in the 2016 British Youth Travel Awards.

 Emma English, BETA’s Executive Director said “I am extremely impressed with the volume and standard of this year’s entrants.
 Its a true testament to the quality of our industry and the organisations that operate within it.
-The judges had a tough time this year as scoring was very tight.
-In some categories finalists were separated by just 1 point.
-Congratulations to all that entered this year’s competition.”
+The judges had a tough time this year as scoring was very close – in some cases finalists were separated by just 1 point!
+Thank you to all that entered this year’s competition.”